 - Paperback ISBN:

 Kshitij received his B.Engg (2013) in Electronics and Communication Engineering from the Department of EEE at the University of Hong Kong, HKSAR of China.
 He then pursued a M.Sc. in Artificial Intelligence (2014) with a special focus in Intelligent Robotics from the University of Edinburgh, Scotland.
-Since 03/2015, he was enrolled at the Japan Advanced Institute of Science and Technology (or JAIST) where he pursued his Ph.D. in Distributed Multi-robot Systems.
-He is expected to graduate on 03/2018.
+In 2015 he enrolled at the Japan Advanced Institute of Science and Technology (or JAIST) where he got his Ph.D.
 He has extensive experience in both the hardware (sensor design, signal processing, noise filtering, and mechatronics) and software (ROS, AI, Machine Learning).
 Furthermore, this experience spans both academia and industrial cadres and as of recently, he has been investigating the possibilities to optimize cutting edge ML models to make them amicable to existing robot hardware in light of current limitations.

 Scholar, School of Information Science, Japan Advanced Institute of Science and Technology